Ivan the Terrible: Legacy

 Ivan completely altered Russia's governmental structure, establishing the character of modern Russian political organisation.
-Ivan's creation of the Oprichnina, answerable only to him, afforded him personal protection and curtailed the traditional powers and rights of the boyars.
-Henceforth, Tsarist autocracy and despotism would lie at the heart of the Russian state.
-Ivan bypassed the Mestnichestvo system and offered positions of power to his supporters among the minor gentry.
+Ivan's creation of the oprichnina, answerable only to him, afforded him personal protection and curtailed the traditional powers and rights of the boyars.
+Henceforth, tsarist autocracy and despotism would lie at the heart of the Russian state.
+Ivan bypassed the mestnichestvo system and offered positions of power to his supporters among the minor gentry.
 The empire's local administration combined both locally and centrally appointed officials; the system proved durable and practical and sufficiently flexible to tolerate later modification.

 Ivan's expedition against Poland failed at a military level, but it helped extend Russia's trade, political and cultural links with other European states.
 Peter the Great built on those connections in his bid to make Russia a major European power.
 At Ivan's death, the empire encompassed the Caspian to the southwest and Western Siberia to the east.
-His southern conquests ignited several conflicts with the expansionist Turkey, whose territories were thus confined to the Balkans and the Black Sea regions.
+His southern conquests ignited several conflicts with the expansionist Ottoman Empire, whose territories were thus confined to the Balkans and the Black Sea regions.

-Ivan's management of Russia's economy proved disastrous, both in his lifetime and afterward.
-He had inherited a government in debt, and in an effort to raise more revenue for his expansionist wars, he instituted a series of increasingly-unpopular and burdensome taxes.
-Successive wars drained Russia of manpower and resources and brought it "to the brink of ruin".
-After Ivan's death, his empire's nearly-ruined economy contributed to the decline of his own Rurik dynasty, leading to the "Time of Troubles".